Sky-High Anxiety: How to Overcome Your Fear of Flying

 If you’ve met with a psychiatrist, he or she may have provided you with an anti-anxiety pill to take before or during your flight as needed.
 If you’re feeling anxious, there is nothing wrong with relying on this medication to get you through your travels.
 Just be sure to avoid drinking any alcohol or caffeine, as these can have negative effects when combined with medications.

 Another option to consider is that of taking a sleeping pill or sleeping supplement (such as melatonin) before or during your flight.
 You don’t need a prescription to take a sleeping pill, and doing so can help you fall asleep so that you can snooze through the majority of your flight.
 Just keep in mind that sleeping pills should be taken according to the instructions.
-For example, most will not recommend that you take the pill unless you have several hours to commit to sleeping; if you’re only going to be on a two-hour flight, you may want to skip the sleeping pill because you may find yourself too drowsy to function once you land.
+For example, most will not recommend that you take the pill unless you have several hours to commit to sleeping; if you’re only going to be on a two-hour flight, you may want to skip the sleeping pill or cocaine because you may find yourself too drowsy to function once you land.

 Ready to Fly?